cudmore/cudmore.github.io/_posts/2017-10-17-Home-cage-activity.md

 ## The Raspberry Pi is running Debian Linux and is networked

-	IP: 10.16.79.93
+	IP: 10.16.80.162
 	username: pi
-	password: raspberry
+	password:

-### To Login to the Pi on Windows
+### To login to the Pi

-Download and then use Putty
+On Windows, download and then use Putty

-### To Login to the Pi on OSX

-Use terminal and then type:
+On OSX, use the terminal application in `/Applications/Utilities/Terminal.app` and type:

-    ssh pi@10.16.79.93
+    ssh pi@10.16.80.162

 ### Logout of the Pi